sphinx-doc/sphinx/doc/usage/extensions/javadoctest.rst

 .. rst:directive:: .. javadoctest:: [group]

    A doctest-style code block.
-You can use standard `javadoctest` flags for controlling how actual output is compared with what you give as output.
-The default set of flags is specified by the :confval:`doctest_default_flags` configuration variable.
+You can use standard :mod:`doctest` flags for controlling how actual output is compared with what you give as output.
+The default set of flags is specified by the `doctest_default_flags` configuration variable.

    This directive supports five options: